 The Company's basic policy is to reflect earnings growth in returning profits to shareholders.
-Due to an improved degree of certainty in our profit growth, at the beginning of this fiscal term, we changed our target consolidated dividend payout ratio from the previous ratio of 35% to 40%.
+Due to an improved degree of certainty in our profit growth in 2016 we changed our target consolidated dividend payout ratio from the previous ratio of 35% to 40%.
 We will maintain this policy, whereas with respect to retained earnings, we will consider adopting a flexible capital policy in light of a balance with investments in growth businesses.